leshow/blog/content/post/haskell_vs_rust_serialization.md

 It probably wasn't worth the aggravation; my estimation is the cross section of Haskell users that also use tiling window managers would show a strong overlap with XMonad, not i3, but here we are.
 At least it gave an interest opportunity for comparison with a library in my other favorite language: Rust.

-While there was no existing i3 IPC lib for Haskell, Rust does have a prime candidate: [i3ipc-rs](https://github.com/tmerr/i3ipc-rs/).
-It's a great library, but my guess is it was written a while ago because looking through it's source, most of the serde types could now be auto-derived instead of handwritten.

-I'm working on a version of `i3ipc-rs` that uses tokio (essentially a copy of the Haskell library but in Rust/tokio), to compliment a fork of of another library that I converted to async IO.
-As a result, I've re-written all of the i3 IPC types a second time in Rust using serde, this library I plan to release standalone (as part of a cargo workspace) as soon as the accompanying project is finished, hopefully no one will ever have to write the types a third.

-Enough exposition, let's get to the comparisons shall we?
+The i3 package I wrote for Haskell was a warm up in a lot of ways for writing one in Rust using tokio.
+I've [completed that also](https://crates.io/crates/tokio-i3ipc) As a result, I've re-written all of the i3 IPC types a twice now in both Haskell and Rust.
+Once using `aeson`, then with `serde`.
+Since Haskell and Rust share a lot of similarities in their type systems; typeclasses/traits, deriving/derive, sum types/enum, etc. I thought it would be cool to take a look at these two libraries that fill the same niche in different languages.

-## Field Names
+## Approach to Field Names

 ### Haskell

-I'm not sure if aeson was one of the first libraries to really popularize the whole auto-derived instances thing (I mean for programming in general, not just Haskell), but it certainly _feels_ like it.
-IMO, serde takes a lot of cues from aeson and improves on them.
+I'm not sure if aeson was one of the first libraries to really popularize the whole auto-derived instances thing, but it certainly _feels_ like it, it was first released in 2011.
+The `DeriveGeneric` extension it relies upon was first released in GHC 7.2 in November of 2011.

-In aeson, you can derive an instance with the help of a few language extensions (taken from `i3ipc`):
+In aeson, defining a data type and deriving looks a bit magical in that you need to perform the correct incantations:

 ```haskell
 {-# LANGUAGE DeriveGeneric, BangPatterns #-}